Women’s

 1. Intervarsity Women in Law Conference (SULS x UNSW Law Soc x UTSLS)

-2. Women’s Mentoring Program
+2. Professional Mentoring Program

-The Women’s Mentoring Program endeavours to promote the career development of female law students and develop a co-operative network to support and encourage women who aspire to enter the profession.
-The program involves pairing each female law student applicant with a mentor whose area of expertise is of particular interest to the student.
-This one-on-one relationship has proved invaluable to mentees, as they get individual guidance as well as a chance to see what a particular area of legal practice involves.
+Within SULS’ Professional Mentoring Program, the Women’s Portfolio operates a Women’s stream, focussed on connecting female law student applicants with a mentor whose area of expertise is of particular interest to them.
+This one-on-one relationship has proved invaluable to mentees, providing individual guidance, assistance with career planning and development, budding networks in the legal profession as well as a chance to see what a particular area of legal practice involves.

 3. Yemaya